 43m 30s • COURSE

 Organization Design with Amy Kates

 Get a solid foundation in organization design.
 Learn about the core models, methods, and tools used by organization design practitioners.

 Adopt a top-notch talent management strategy that helps you recruit and retain employees who add value to your company.

 Human Resources in the On-Demand Economy with Wayne Cascio

-How do you manage and lead an on-demand workforce?
+How do you lead an on-demand workforce?
 Get an overview of the management and HR issues facing employers of nontraditional employees like contractors, freelancers, and elancers.

 1h 7m • COURSE